Linguistic determinism: General semantics

 General semantics was a therapy program created by Polish-American scholar Alfred Korzybski in the 1920s for the purpose of altering behavior.
 It has been regarded as a reliable method and produced effective results concerning altering behavior.

 Language acts as the basis for behavioral therapy; the methods used are based on the idea that language influences human thoughts, feelings, and behaviors.
 Korzybski's program assumes that people misappropriate language, creating damaging effects.
 By clarifying language, participants create a more accurate mental representation, which in turn creates an emotional response.

 As such, the general idea behind general semantics is to alter your language to change the feelings created within the mind-space, so as to elicit the desired response.
 According to Korzybski, the mind consists of different silent and verbal levels.
-On the nonverbal level, there exists feelings, thought, and nervous system responses, and on the verbal level there are language systems.
+On the nonverbal level, there exist feelings, thought, and nervous system responses, and on the verbal level there are language systems.
 He instructs people to understand any given word as just a lexical representation and nothing more and to react accordingly.
 This is to avoid misappropriation of thoughts and feelings attached to any one thing.
 Because this program has been shown to produce effective results, this has large implications that language determines thought, supporting linguistic determinism.

 Eric Lenneberg and Roger Brown (1954)

 Psycholinguists Eric Lenneberg and Roger Brown were among the first to refute Whorf's ideas of linguistic determinism.
-They identify Whorf's major ideas as a) the world is experienced differently by speakers of different languages and b) language is causally linked to these cognitive differences.
+They identify Whorf's major ideas as (a) the world is experienced differently by speakers of different languages and (b) language is causally linked to these cognitive differences.
 They explore the two types of evidence Whorf uses to argue for the existence of cognitive differences between linguistic communities: lexical differences and structural differences.